Klayking/Danger-Zone/README.md

 Danger-Zone
 ===========

-A new and upcoming TF2 gamemode coded in SourcePawn by Pierce 'NameUser' Strine and other coders
+A new and upcoming TF2 gamemode coded in SourcePawn by Pierce 'NameUser' Strine.

+Credits:
+noodleboy347: Code
+zoidbergwill: Code
+[Your name could be here!
+Contact me!]